bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ### Update tax rates

 To update tax rates, send a request to the [Update tax rates](/api-reference/store-management/tax-rates-and-zones/tax-rates/update-tax-rates) endpoint.
-Specify the `id` of the rate you want to update in the request body.
-The `tax_zone_id` is the `id` from the [Get tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/get-tax-zones) endpoint.
+In the request body, specify the `id` of the rates you want to update.
+The `tax_zone_id` is the `id` received from calls to the [Get tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/get-tax-zones) endpoint.

 <!--
 type: tab